carolineweiss/01_Variables_and_Datatypes/08_Classes_and_Encapsulation/tutorial/README.md

 Welcome to the Tech Elevator Bookstore
 ```

-The application terminates once it displays the welcome message.
+The application exits once it displays the welcome message.

 ## Step Two: Create the `Book` class

-Now that you've reviewed the starting code, and confirmed the application runs, it's time to create your first class.
+Now that you've reviewed the starting code and confirmed the application runs, it's time to create your first class.

 You'll start with creating a `Book` class.
 Each instance of the `Book` class holds the information for one book.
 Each book has a title, an author's name, and a price.

-Remember classes combine, or *encapsulate*, *state* (instance variables) and *behavior* (instance methods).
+Remember that classes combine, or *encapsulate*, *state* (instance variables) and *behavior* (instance methods).
 Instead of creating separate variables in the program to hold a book's title, author, and price, you keep all details of a book in one place—in a `Book` object.

 Open the `src/main/java` folders, and then right-click on the `com.techelevator` package and select **New > Java Class**.

 Next, type in `Book` as the name.
 You don't need to modify the default values.
-Then, press Enter to create the class.
+Then, press **Enter** to create the class.

 ### Create the instance variables